codingsoo/social-engineering-defense/sentence_boundary_detection/README.md

 ### Motivaiton

-Some of scam emails misse thier punctuations, so it is hard to detect sentence boundary.
-We used punctuator for adding punctuations.
+Some of scam emails miss their punctuations, so it is hard to detect sentence boundary.
+We use punctuator for adding punctuations.
 You can see this algorithm on this [paper](http://www.isca-speech.org/archive/Interspeech_2016/pdfs/1517.PDF) and code [here](https://github.com/ottokart/punctuator2).

 ### Idea

-punctuator2 trained twice.
+Punctuator2 can train model twice.

 1. Bidirectional GRU model with attention-mechanism, and late-fusion.
 2. With late fusion output, add pause-duration and adapt to target domain, the second stage discards the first stage output layer and replaces it with a new recurrent GRU layer.